Anthony-ZC/Robotic_Studio_Bipedal_Robot/README.md

 5. Display corresponding facial expressions on the Raspberry Pi touchscreen according to different commands.
 6. Periodic servo health check (position, temperature, voltage).

-**$${\color{blue}Caution}$$**:
-- Since voice input has only been tested on the Raspberry Pi, there is no guarantee that this feature will work properly when connected to a computer.
-- The servo angles in the code are intended to be applied to the original size (12cm) upper leg, if you plan to use a shorter 8cm upper leg, please re-measure the servo angle.

-**$${\color{red}Warning}$$**:
+> [!Warning]
-- Since the facial expressions was originally intended to be on a Raspberry Pi touchscreen, pygame's output screen number is specified as 0.
+> - Since the facial expressions was originally intended to be on a Raspberry Pi touchscreen, pygame's output screen number is specified as 0.
 However, if you use Remote Desktop to launch the Facial Expression feature on a Raspberry Pi **without** connecting a touchscreen, the Facial Expression display may be redirected to the Remote Desktop and paralyze it.
 Therefore, please disable this funtion when you are not using a touchscreen on your robot.
-    ```
+>   ```
-    robot = Robot(7, 'keyboard', False)
+>    robot = Robot(7, 'keyboard', False)
-    ```
+>   ```

+> [!Note]
+> - Since voice input has only been tested on the Raspberry Pi, there is no guarantee that this feature will work properly when connected to a computer.
+> - The servo angles in the code are intended to be applied to the original size (12cm) upper leg, if you plan to use a shorter 8cm upper leg, please re-measure the servo angle.
 ---
 ### Simulation
 #### Extra Requirements